 |

-Fortunately, the road is shaded, so climbing here is not unpleasant, even in the hot summer days.
-The next three photos illustrate it.
-Much better |
+Fortunately, the roadway is shaded.
+The climb here is not unpleasant, even in the hot summer days.
+The next three photos illustrate it. |

 Very little information for Borovo can be seen here: |